Quick and easy access to recreational privileges in Iowa, including hunting, fishing, and specialty licenses:

-Iowans value water quality and desire safe, healthy lakes that provide a full complement of aesthetic, ecological and recreational benefits.
-Clean lakes improve the quality of life for Iowans and are compatible with economic growth.
-Lake restoration successes at Lake Ahquabi (Warren County) and Lake of Three Fires (Taylor County) show that significant improvement in water quality can be expected following lake restoration.
+Iowans value clean water and desire safe, healthy lakes that offer many aesthetic, natural and recreational opportunities.
+Clean lakes improve the quality of life for Iowans and help bring economic growth to communities.
+Lake restoration successes at Lake Ahquabi (Warren County) and Lake of Three Fires (Taylor County) show that major improvement in water quality can be expected after a lake is restored.

-2006 was a milestone year of intensified focus on Iowa's lakes.
-This emphasis was encouraged by the 2006 Infrastructure Bill (HF2782), which provides additional funding and requires the DNR to use a science-based approach to achieving lake water quality improvements.
+2006 was a milestone year of increased focus on Iowa's lakes.
+This emphasis was encouraged by the 2006 Infrastructure Bill (HF2782), which provides additional funding and requires the DNR to use a science-based approach to achieve lake water quality improvements.
 The program was continued in 2007 as a result of status quo funding from (HF911) through the Restore Iowa Infrastructure Fund (RIFF).
-A handout of the Lake Restoration Program summarizes the prioritization process.

-127 of Iowa's principal public lakes were ranked for lake restoration suitability based upon a number of socio-economic, water quality, watershed factors.
-The ranking process resulted in a priority list of thirty-five lakes, which serves as a starting point for consideration of potential lake restoration projects.
+127 of Iowa's major public lakes were ranked for lake restoration consideration based upon a number of socio-economic, water quality, and watershed factors.
+Thirty-five lakes were chosen as places for possible lake restoration projects.

-Local involvement and watershed protection are essential components of all successful lake restoration projects.
-The DNR is actively working to build partnerships with local stakeholders, private landowners and natural resource professionals to ensure successful projects.
+A local commitment to protect lakes and watersheds is important for successful lake restoration projects.
+The DNR actively works to build partnerships with local stakeholders, private landowners and natural resource professionals to make sure restoration projects are successful .